 The Best – And Worst – States For Working From Home

 All around the world, employers are embracing the idea of employees working from home.
-According to a survey from Enterprise Technology Research, the percentage of workers permanently working from home is expected to double in 2021.
+According to a survey from Enterprise Technology Research, the percentage of workers permanently working from home doubled in 2021.

 If you’re working from home now, you’ve likely set up the home office to suit your every business need, but there could be a factor making remote work difficult – the state where you currently reside.